Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 If the product is already published to a Marketplace, the change of category will be reflected immediately in the Marketplace.

-To create a category:

 1. Log into the platform.
-2. Navigate to **Catalog > Product Foundry > Categories**.
+2. Navigate to *Catalog > Product Foundry > Categories*.
 This page displays all global categories assigned only to products and product categories.
 3. Click **+ Add New Category** to start the category creation wizard:

     * Category Profile page: Enter the category definition (Name, Visibility, Description, and an optional image).
 The category logical name is optional and will be computed based on the category name.
     * Product Association page: Assign/unassign product to this category.
-    * Marketplace association page: Assign/unassign all marketplaces or specific ones where this category will be visible and/or featured.
+    * Marketplace association page: Assign/unassign all Marketplaces or specific ones where this category will be visible and/or featured.

 4. Save the category.